Xeodrifter

-Xeodrifter is a Metroidvania video game developed by Renegade Kid.
-The game was first released for Nintendo 3DS and Microsoft Windows in 2014.
+Xeodrifter is a 2014 Metroidvania video game developed and published by Renegade Kid for the Nintendo 3DS and Microsoft Windows.
 A Wii U port of the game was released 2015, and after Gambitious Digital Entertainment acquired the rights to the Microsoft Windows version of the game, it was also released on PlayStation 4 and PlayStation Vita in 2015.
-A Nintendo Switch version was released in February 2018.
+A Nintendo Switch version was released in February 2018 after Watsham's company Atooi acquired the rights to the game after Renegade Kid's dissolution.

 Gameplay

 Xeodrifter is a Metroidvania video game, where the player controls an astronaut whose spaceship is damaged by an asteroid, and must visit four nearby planets in order to repair it.
 The game allows the player to explore the planets, each representing a different environment.
 The planets can be visited in any order, but exploration depends on power-ups to gain access to new areas.
 The game draws inspiration from the Metroid series, and borrows elements from another Renegade Kid game, Mutant Mudds.